-Du Quoin’s indian tribe had a winter camp on the present site of the Old Du Quoin, hunting and trapping along Little Muddy and the nearby creeks.
-The camp was located on the main trail from Shawneetown to Kaskaskia and it offered shelter and hospitality to travelers, since the chief was himself half white.
+Du Quoin’s indian tribe had a winter camp on the present site of the Old Du Quoin, about 6 miles from Christopher, for hunting and trapping along Little Muddy and the nearby creeks.
+The camp was located on the main trail from Shawneetown to Fort Kaskaskia and it offered shelter and hospitality to travelers, since the chief was himself half white.

 Jarrold Jackson stopped there in 1803 and staked out property on the Little Muddy, becoming the encampment’s first settler and beginning the gradual growth of Old Du Quoin out of the seasonal camps which the Indian hunters had established.